ixvu/w4111_wiki/apis.md

 ### By Results
 - Results can create a memory problem for your program depending on how they're stored
+- An impedance mismatch occurs because SQL operates on _set_ of records, whereas host languages do not cleanly support a set-of-records abstraction.
+- We must provide a mechanism that allows us to retrieve rows one at a time from a relation.
 - Solution: **cursors**!
 A cursor is like an iterator which points to the results in the db.
 It does not store all of the results at once.
 - A cursor is **not** a list: there is no inherent order.
 ```python